bbgit/bbgit.github.io/README.md

-### Conditions as of May 22, 2025 at 6:04:53 PM CDT
+### Conditions as of May 22, 2025 at 6:10:14 PM CDT

 Temperature: 70.10 &deg;F

 Feels like: 70.10 &deg;F

-Humidity: 55%
+Humidity: 48%

-Wind Direction: NNE
+Wind Direction: ENE

-Windspeed: 1.3 mph
+Windspeed: 0.2 mph

-Wind Gust: 2.2 mph
+Wind Gust: 0.7 mph

 ---